-The following are individuals’ perspectives of fair dealing — what it means to them, what it allows them to do, and why they believe it needs to be maintained within the Canadian Copyright Act.
+The following are individuals’ and organizations’ perspectives of fair dealing — what it means to them, what it allows them to do, and why they believe it needs to be maintained within the Canadian Copyright Act.

 What role does Fair Dealing have in the classroom?
 The University of Lethbridge Library has produced this short video featuring three U of L faculty discussing how Fair Dealing shapes the structure of their classes and how Fair Dealing substantially benefits both teachers and students.… Read more “University of Lethbridge faculty members”